adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 # Can this be done?

-##### huge changes, lots of them risky
+huge changes, lots of them risky

 <v-clicks>

-#### How do you eat an elephant?
+## How do you eat an elephant?
-#### One bite at a time.
+## One bite at a time.

-- have to validate in low-risk contexts
-- have to build up incrementally
+validate in low-risk contexts and build up incrementally

-- nice if experiments aren't just experiments
+nice if experiments aren't just experiments

-- not going to wait for permission
+**not going to wait for permission**

 </v-clicks>